ToxicFrog/doom-mods/laevis/README.md

 Shots go through enemies (but not walls).
 Each level allows shots to go through one additional enemy.
 Note that most shots will hit enemies multiple times as they pass through, so this also acts as a damage bonus.

-### Resistance *(Player only)*

-Reduces incoming damage by 10% (and by at least 1 point per level).
-This has diminishing returns as you take more levels of it, and cannot reduce damage taken below 1.

 ### Scavenge Blood *(Player only)*

 When killed, enemies drop a health bonus worth 1% of their max health.